 “So why do I like this show?” you might ask.
-The reason is because I believe that family recipes are an important part of family history.
+The reason is that I believe that family recipes are an important part of family history.
 Certain foods remind me of certain people.
 When I prepare the food that these long-gone family members had made, it is as if these loved ones are joining me at the dinner table.

 When I remember my maternal grandmother, I think of fried plantains, Seabreezes, and rum cake.
 (Yum… rum… My grandmother sure knew how to whip up a mean rum cake, although I swear, you could get drunk off those fumes!)

 The first Christmas that I shared with my now-spouse, we spent the holiday break with my grandmother and step-grandfather.
 In honor of our visit, she and I made her famous rum cake or, should I say, TWO rum cakes.
 The four of us polished off those cakes in two days!
 Although it has been 15 years since my grandmother died, I think of her every time I bake a rum cake and reminisce about that visit and the laughs we share.